Vulnerability of Machine Learning Approaches Applied in IoT-based Smart Grid: A Review: Vulnerability of MLsgAPPs

 \section{Vulnerability of MLsgAPPs}

 Due to the worldwide energy crisis and greenhouse effect, the power system sees a significant transition to a secure, smart, and low-carbon smart grid.
-To empower this transition, the modern power system is built with a large-scale penetration of renewable energy resources, widespread deployment of power electronic devices, and deep integration of cyber and physical spaces.
+To empower this transition, the modern power system is built with large-scale penetration of renewable energy resources, widespread deployment of power electronic devices, and deep integration of cyber and physical spaces.
 However, these new facilities make the power network much more complicated and bring in a lot of uncertainties, which inspire the use of ML approaches in power systems.
-To name a few, there are NN-based local control policies for the distributed energy resources \cite{karagia2019mlml}, NN-based security-constrained optimal power flow \cite{martinez2011nnopf}, NN-based solutions for the $N-k$ problems \cite{donnot2017mlforpsos}\cite{donnot2018fast}.
-It seems that the MLsgAPPs can achieve better performance in terms of extracting the hidden features from the high-dimension and complex power data \cite{Duchesne2020reviewMLapp}\cite{Wehenkel2012learningps}\cite{Glavic2019drlps}.
-In Fig. \ref{fig:implementationstructure}, we show the implementation framework of MLsgAPPs in smart grid.
+To name a few, there are NN-based local control policies for the distributed energy resources \cite{karagia2019mlml}, NN-based security-constrained optimal power flow \cite{martinez2011nnopf}, NN-based solutions for the $N-k$ problems \cite{donnot2017mlforpsos,donnot2018fast}.
+It seems that the MLsgAPPs can achieve better performance in terms of extracting the hidden features from the high-dimension and complex power data \cite{Duchesne2020reviewMLapp, Wehenkel2012learningps,Glavic2019drlps}.
+In Fig. \ref{fig:implementationstructure}, we show the implementation framework of MLsgAPPs in the smart grid.
 The MLsgAPPs are embedded as software to support the data-driven functionalities required by the operation tasks.

 In the literature, most MLsgAPPs focus on evaluating the accuracy, transferability, and interpretability of the ML model.
 The prediction performance can achieve 99.9\% by optimizing the parameters of ML models (e.g., ensemble learning or big model).
-However, the ML approaches face a dilemma in that while the impressive performance can be achieved, the hard-to-explain result confuses humans.
+However, the ML approaches face a dilemma in that while impressive performance can be achieved, the hard-to-explain result confuses humans.
 The significant rules output from these approaches, whether inspiring or misleading, are obtained from, and only from, the training data.
 That is, the interpretability is poor when applying these approaches in power systems.
-The lack of interpretability deteriorates the security issue as the adversarial attack can be designed stealthily.
-As more and more studies focus on improving the interpretability of ML approaches, the security is still a big issue waiting to be solved for MLsgAPPs.
-Moreover, the ML model is usually treated as a black box, which also poses barriers to its use in the safety-critical power system.
+The lack of interpretability leaves the possibility of designing adversarial examples that can mislead the operator with wrong classification or inaccurate prediction results.
+Although more and more studies focus on improving the interpretability of ML approaches, security is still a big issue waiting to be solved for MLsgAPPs.